nikhilpothuru/Tracker19/README.md

 # Covid Tracker

-A COVID-19 tracker that updates a user interface to provide information regarding the virus in the US.
+A COVID-19 tracker that updates a user interface to provide information regarding the virus.